Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 - **What problem am I solving?**

     I want to build a website where users can view natural foods and their health benefits, supported by legitimate and trusted research sources.
-The site will also include an **“Ask a Doctor”** section.
-In future versions, users will be able to access customized meal plans and recipes based on their preferences, and search for natural food recipes.
+Version 1 focuses on providing a one-click plant-based food knowledge database (vegetables, fruits, nuts, herbs only) without meal planning or recipes.

 - **Who experiences this problem?**